-Abdel was temporarily transferred from the company he works for in Iraq to their offices in Australia six months ago.
+Abdel was temporarily transferred from the company he works for in Iraq to its offices in Australia.
 He would like to continue adding funds to his savings account back home and has decided that he will send payments to his account whenever possible.
-To find the best prices available, he compares two money transfer companies.
+To find the best prices available, he compares 2 money transfer companies.

 |Money transfer service 1||Money transfer service 2|

 |Exchange rate||$1= IQD987.356.||$1 = IQD985.2.|

 |Transfer time||Within minutes.||Within minutes.|